dhsleebryan/up-for-grabs.net/README.md

 - Ensure all spaces and special characters are replaced with `-`, to make everyone's life easier.
 - [This guide](https://help.github.com/articles/creating-new-files/) shows you how to create the file directly in the browser, without cloning the repository in the command line.

-The contents of the file are just some details about the project:
+The contents of the file are just some fun facts about the project:

 ```yaml
 name: *project name*